Tool Reviews

 Wellfound, formerly known as AngelList Talent, is a job platform specifically focused on the startup and tech industry.

-It serves as a marketplace connecting job seekers (especially engineers, designers, marketers, and product managers) with thousands of startups and tech companies that are actively hiring.
+It serves to connect job seekers, especially engineers, designers, marketers, and product managers, with thousands of startups and early-stage companies actively hiring.

 ✅ Pros

-One-Click application: Candidates can apply quickly using their detailed Wellfound profile, instead of writing a new cover letter for every job.
+Apply quickly using your Wellfound profile instead of tailoring a new cover letter for every role.

 ❌ Cons

-Smaller Job Volume : It has significantly fewer job postings compared to large, general platforms like LinkedIn or Indeed.
+Significantly fewer listings compared to platforms like LinkedIn or Indeed.

-Low Application Response Rate: Many users report that applications are often viewed and then expire without a response from the employer.
+Many users report that applications are viewed but expire without feedback a common frustration on the platform.

 Industry-specific platform